How to Jumpstart Your Music Career

 If you would like to start a label, choosing a name and doing the paperwork required to start a business within the next six weeks is a good first step.

-It doesn't matter if you're further along in your music career or just starting out - whatever you need to do next requires a first step.
+It doesn't matter if you're further along in your music career or just starting out - whatever you need to do next requires the first step.
 Identify it.
 Then identify the next few steps after that.

 Once the paperwork is done, for instance, will you sign your first artist?
 Figure out exactly what you'd like to complete in the next twelve months, break it down into steps, assign yourself deadlines for each step, and then, most importantly, do it.